silksong-modding/BepInExPack-Silksong/README.md

 ## This pack's contents

 This pack is preconfigured and usable for x64 Unity games.
-In particular, it includes a preconfigured `BepInEx.cfg` file with the following changes:
+In particular, it includes a preconfigured `BepInEx.cfg` file with our recommended default configuration.
+Plugin developers may also want to set Logging.Console.Enabled to true.

-* `HideManagerGameObject` set to true
-* Console is enabled with additional logging

 It also includes a launcher script (run_bepinex.sh) with executable name set for both Linux and Mac, along with the necessary native code for those platforms in addition to Windows.